huseyindalbudak/math/gamesAlgorithms/Readme.md

 CalMathOpp.py
 ![alt text](https://github.com/huseyindalbudak/mathpy/blob/master/gamesAlgorithms/mathOpp.png)

-- Assumption Math Opp. for many Numbers
+- Assumption math opperations :1234: islemGames.py for many Numbers
 For Example: the sample is *4 | 8 | 3 | 6 | 2 | 60*  --> you should find *987* with math opperations.
 the solution:
 <li>2*8 =16 </li>